 - Liberally apply salt and pepper all over the standing rib roast, including the underside and fat cap.
 Keep it in the fridge overnight, uncovered to air dry and let the meat absorb the salt.

-- Take the meat out and let it come to room temperature for 1 to 2 hours, depending on the size of your roast.
+- Take the meat out and set it on the counter for 1 hour to help with even cooking.
+Place it on a roasting rack fat-side up inside a roasting pan.
 Insert a meat thermometer into the fullest part of the meat.

 - Slow roast it in the oven at 250°F (121°C) until the internal temperature reaches your desired target.
 See the Cooking Temperature Chart below in the Notes section of the recipe card.